cj-praveen/YouTube-Music-API/README.md

 YouTubeMusicAPI.playonvlc("Song Name")
 ```
-- To get song information, Create the code like this:
+- To get song meta data, Create the code like this:
 ```python
 # import the module